 31 km: 1st Break - Gananoque Town Park, Gananoque

-Highlights: Hot breakfast at Queen's University, Gananoque, cycling through the Thousand Island Parkway, Brockville and the best swimming spot of the week.
+Highlights: Hot breakfast at Queen's University, Gananoque, cycling through the Thousand Islands Parkway, Brockville and the best swimming spot of the week.

 Johnstown to Lancaster - 109 km

 Today is Poz Day and we take time to reflect on why we are here.
 Participants who are living with HIV are welcome to self-identify in a safe and welcoming environment by wearing a Poz jersey.
 There is no stigma attached to being HIV positive here.